CapsLock-Studio/docker-shell/README.md

 * Accessible docker service

 ## Purpose: Why I make this shell?
+Once a day, I wanted to use some command from a package but I didn't like to install them in my local machine, so I used docker to do this thing.
 ```sh
 docker run -i -t -v $(pwd):/folder-you-want -w folder-you-want repo-name command
 ```
+Gosh, why I have to type this god-liked long command every time?
 It really sucks for me... so I create a new shell to complete it.

 ## How to use